xrdocs/8000/_blogs/cisco-8608-architecture.md

 Inside the chassis, there are two Route Processors (RPs), two Switch Cards (SCs), eight Modular Port Adapters (MPAs), 4 Power Modules (PMs), 8 Fan Modules (FMs) – all these entities are field replaceable units (FRUs).

+- Route Processor (2 for redundancy mode, 1 for non-redundancy mode)
+  - Intel 6-core @ 2.5 GHz with DDR4 DRAM and SSD Flash
+  - PCIE, P2PM, 10 GbE for control
+  - Trusted Anchor Module (TAM) for secure boot
+- Switch Card (2 for redundancy mode, 1 for non-redundancy mode)
+  - One Cisco Silicon One Q200 with 8 GB HBM
+  - PCIE switch to interconnect the key components
+  - Fan Controller Board
+  - Orthogonal Connector to all inter-connectivity with the MPAs
+- Modular Port Adapter
+  - No CPU and managed by RP via PCIE, P2PM
+  - PHY that support hitless 2:1 Mux mode, MACsec, Reverse Gear Box, Class C PTP
+  - PHY provides a interface to front panel ports and connect to the Q200 on SC
+  - Orthogonal SC connector
+  - FPGA for control signals
+  - Front panel ports

 ![8608-diag-4.png]({{site.baseurl}}/images/8608-diag-4.png){: .full}
 Figure 17.
 Cisco 8608 Block Diagram
 {: .text-center}